MEMESCOEP/Protogen/Devlog/Progress.md

 # Progress
 <details>
   <summary>11-3-23</summary>
   I've been researching ways to control a PWM fan from an ESP32.
 I've also make a prototype PCB for powering 4 PC fans from a 12v source, via XT60.
+This PCB doesn't yet expose any PWM or tachometer pins yet, that will be added later today.
 </details>

 <details>